tumainimosha/nginx/README.md

 [BAS Certificate Store](https://stash.ceh.ac.uk/projects/BASWEB/repos/porcupine/browse) project for further information and instructions for using these 'core' certificates.

-For other domains, please contact the Web & Applications Team in the first instance to discuss your requirements, as there are NERC guidelines applicable to purchasing certificates.
+For other domains, please contact the Web & Applications Team or BAS ICT to discuss your requirements, as there are NERC guidelines applicable to purchasing certificates.

 ### TLS/SSL hardening

 This role includes additional options for improving the effectiveness of secure connections.
 These additional options